yaelshteiman/autodesk-home-assignment/README.md

 3. **Docker** - Install Docker.

 ### Usage
-1. Download the Code directory. </br> Open your terminal and change to the folder.
+1. Download the Code directory. </br> Open your terminal and navigate to the project directory
 2. Paste your API key to `.env` file and save it.
 3. Docker -
    * Build the docker: </br>